Stability of the Active Flux Method in the Framework of Summation-by-Parts Operators: Nullspace consistency of the Active Flux upwind SBP operator

 \section{Nullspace consistency of the Active Flux upwind SBP operator}

 An additional property of the Active Flux difference operators which is not directly related to their upwind SBP property is nullspace consistency.
 This property is interesting on its own merit since it transfers an additional algebraic property from the continuous to the discrete setting.
 Nullspace consistency is a rather recently studied mimetic property in the context of derivative operators and numerical methods for PDEs.
 It signifies that the nullspace of the continuous operator is correctly transferred to its discrete counterpart.
 In the context of SBP schemes, this concept was first introduced in \cite{svard2019convergence}, connected to the investigation of convergence rates of FD schemes.
-According to the definition of nullspace consistency, for a nullspace-consistent finite difference operator $D_k$ approximating the continuous operator $\partial_x^k$, the kernel of $D_k$ can be mapped one-to-one to the kernel of $\partial_x^k$.
-In the context of periodic problems such as those studied in this work, nullspace consistency means that the creation of spurious modes within the discrete solution is prevented.
-The following lemma shows that upwind Active Flux difference operators are nullspace consistent.
+According to the definition of nullspace consistency, for a nullspace consistent finite difference operator $D_k$ approximating the continuous operator $\partial_x^k$, the kernel of $D_k$ can be mapped one-to-one to the kernel of $\partial_x^k$.